 - The last day to add a course WITH instructor permission is October 6, 2020 for F2020 and October 27, 2020 for Y2020-2021.

 - Students should check on the important dates, so they are aware of when they can and cannot register for courses.

 - Students must go to Course Enrollment and Registration to register into courses.

 - When trying to register into a course, students may get a message that "seats may be restricted, please contact the department".
 This is a standard message for the university.
 If you continue to try and add the course it will allow you to, once sufficient space is available.
 The undergraduate office is not able to override this message and register you into the course.

 - Permission to Enrol Late: This form is used to petition to enrol late in a course.
 It should only be used to enrol after the last date to add a course with permission from the course director (see important dates).
-Special permission Forms are made available to students at this time.
-Students should pick up the form from outside of Ross N519 Ross, and then take the form to the course instructor for approval.
+Special permission Forms are made available to students, permission to enrol form.
+Students should take the form to the course instructor for approval.
 Finally, students should return the form to N519 Ross during office hours.
 Students should make sure that they submit the forms before the last day to add a course with instructor permission.

 - If you missed a test/assignment due to a valid medical emergency, please contact your course instructor directly.
 Each individual course has specific procedures and rules, and it is your responsibility to be aware of them.
 The undergraduate office is in no way responsible for this decision.

 - If you missed a final exam due to a valid medical emergency, please follow the instructions for Deferred Exam Procedures.
 Download the forms for Deferred Standing and the Attending Physician's Statement, and submit the completed forms to the undergraduate office no later than 5 business days from the date of the exam.
 Once the forms have been approved, students will be emailed the decision regarding the deferred status.
 Students should also notify their instructor that they did not write the exam and explain why.
 Please also note